 Ready to try out this style yourself?
 Trust us, it’s easier than you think!
 Check out all the steps below to learn how to achieve 360 waves.

 Make sure your hair is around 1 ½” short for an optimal wave, but you can start the brushing process (read on) on short cropped hair if you like.
 You’ll be trimming with short clippers just around your head from this point on for at least six weeks, so make sure to go to a barber you trust.

-Rinse hair with a dynamic shampoo and conditioner before you start to cleanse off any buildup.
+Once you have a waves haircut, rinse hair with a dynamic shampoo and conditioner before you start to cleanse off any buildup.
 You’ll be going longer between washes when you’re waiting for your waves to form, so it’s better to start with a clean base.
-We like the fresh scent and light afterfeel of Axe Dual 2-in-1 Shampoo and Conditioner.
+We like the fresh scent and light afterfeel of SheaMoisture Men African Black Soap & Tea Tree Oil 2-in-1 Shampoo & Conditioner.

-Begin at the crown or where your cowlick starts, brushing away and downwards from that spiral.
+Beginning at the crown or where your cowlick starts, brush away and downward from that spiral.
 Brush time: 2 minutes

 This is optional, and only if you want to protect your waves from mussing up while you sleep.